JimmyAustin/BehavioralCloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolutional neural network with 5x5 and depths between 24 and 48.
+My model consists of a convolutional neural network with filter size 5x5 and depths between 24 and 48.
 It is a reimplementation of the Nvidia architecture used in the lectures.
 It uses RELU layers to add nonlinearity (lines 61-66), and normalizes the data (line 55).

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)